Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Transaction Data
 ----------------

 Particl isn't built on typical internet and financial technologies.
-It's instead built on blockchain technology and requires payments to be made with :term:`cryptocurrencies`.
+It's instead built on blockchain technology and requires payments to be made with :term:`cryptocurrencies <Cryptocurrency>`.
 And while they enable cheap and near instant payments on a global scale, they do poorly from an online privacy perspective.

 In fact, public blockchains permanently store all the information of the transactions that happen on their network in a public ledger.
 It lets anyone in the world easily access and collect the information of any transaction ever.
 There's a very strong argument to be made whether they are just as bad as private databases, or even worse.